Nancypatel1103/ComplianceClient/ORGANIZATION & USER/organization & user.md

    ![image 57](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/797089fc-7ab3-4db5-a745-439cc6a8105b)

 ## What is Users
+User is divided into 3 parts system access and configuration.
+(1) User:- User has the ability to view the customer view. which allows them to access and engage with features tailored to their needs.
+Which mainly focuses on customer-centric interactions.
+(2) Platform Admin:- This user is useful for comprehensively configuring and managing the platform, and ensuring customization.
+A platform admin plays the main role of monitoring the platform settings.
+Makes decisions to optimize its efficiency.
+(3) VPN User:- Who configures the VPN specifically for the customer.
+This user has network-related knowledge and access.
+It includes managing it, offering it to customers, and increasing connectivity.
 ## Why do we need Users
+A user is required to configure the platform into specific functions to divide it into its main categories and to grant access to the system.
+1. The simple user has the ability to see and judge the customer.
+2. A platform user serves as a parent of platform settings and 3. a VPN user plays a special role in configuring a customer's private network.
 ## How to Create User
 1. Click on the **Users** located on the right side.